Fully-heavy tetraquark states and their evidences in the LHC observations: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Natural Science Foundation of China (Grants Nos.
-11775078, U1832173, 11425525, and 11521505).
-Q.Z. is also supported in part, by the DFG and NSFC funds to the Sino-German CRC 110 ``Symmetries and the Emergence of Structure in QCD'' (NSFC Grant No. 11621131001), and National Key Basic Research Program of China under Contract No. 2015CB856700.
+This work is supported by the National Natural Science Foundation of China (Grants No.12175065, No.12235018, No.12105203, No.11775078, and No.U1832173).
+Q.Z. is also supported in part, by the DFG and NSFC funds to the Sino-German CRC 110 ¡°Symmetries and the Emergence of Structure in QCD¡± (NSFC Grant No. 12070131001, DFG Project-ID 196253076), National Key Basic Research Program of China under Contract No. 2020YFA0406300, and Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB34030302).

+The calculation of the decay amplitude $\mathcal{M}(A\to BC)$ of a $T_{(4Q)}$ state is indeed a tedious task.
+For simplicity, the spatial wave functions for the $A,B,C$ hadron states are adopted a harmonic oscillator form, the harmonic oscillator parameters are determined by fitting the wave functions calculated from the potential model.
+These parameters have been given in Tab.~\ref{mesonp} and Tab.~\ref{t4q}.